nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 ### Monitoring Upgrade

 The Kubernetes workflow rolling upgrade progress can be monitored using `kubectl rollout status`.
-For example, the below output shows a successful rollout for the SM workflow having two replicas.
+For example, the below output shows a successful rollout for the SM workflow throughout two replicas.

 ```shell
 $ kubectl rollout status statefulset sm-database-nuodb-cluster0-demo